bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    They both loop through an array.

+    The method .map returns an new array.
+The method .forEach returns nothing.

 2. Explain the difference between a callback and a higher order function.

+    When a function, takes in another function as an argument, it because a higher order function.

+    A callback is a special type of parameter that is a function.

+    So a callback is a parameter, whereas a higher order function is the function that takes that parameter function.

 3. What is closure?

+    Two things to look out for:

+    1)  there is a function
+    1)  there is a varibale that a function references which is not defined

+    Closure is when the function is using a variable that is not in the function scope.

 4. Describe the four rules of the 'this' keyword.

+    global binding - when in the global scope, the value of "this" will be the window/ console object

+    implicit binding - whenever a function is called by a preceding dot, the object left of the dot, gets "this".
+Eg. calling an obj method

+    new binding - has to do with constructor functions, whenever a constructor function is used, "this" refers to the specific instance of the obj that is created and returned by the constructor function.

+    explicit binding - when JS .call .bind or .apply are used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+    It binds the child prototype to the parents.

+    It calls the parents constructor.

+    It gives us access to the "this" keyword in the constructor (if you don't do super() inside of a child class, you don't have access to "this").

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.